Zelenskiy gives his first interview with Russian journalists: “This is not just a war. Everything is much worse”

 – Yes.
 There is no contradiction.
 Informational chaos – it is clear what caused it.
 The reality is this.
 The city is blocked by the Russian military.
 All entries and exits from the city of Mariupol are blocked.
 The port is mined.
 A humanitarian catastrophe inside the city is unequivocal, because it is impossible to go there with food, medicine and water.
 Russian military fire on humanitarian convoys.
 Drivers are killed.
 What happens to these cargoes, I cannot tell you.
 Many of them were taken back.

-That is, this is our direction - Zaporozhye-Berdyansk, the entire Zaporozhye region - is difficult, there are 100-120 kilometers of the most difficult challenges.
+That is, this is our direction – Zaporozhye–Berdyansk, the entire Zaporozhye region – is difficult, there are 100–120 kilometres of the most difficult challenges.
 There are constant shellings.

 <…> Some agreements were reached.
 Unblocking during the departure of civil transport, passenger, from Mariupol towards Ukraine took place.
 The forcible removal of people from Mariupol is not in our direction – in the direction, so to speak, the opposite, occupied; in the direction where Russia was exporting – this is also happening.